jdennes/contribution-checker/README.md

 # ContributionChecker

 People :heart: GitHub Contributions.
-This gem allows you to check whether one of your commits qualifies as a [contribution][contributions].
+This library lets you check whether one of your commits qualifies as a [contribution][contributions].

-_This project is currently a work in progress, and is not complete._

 ## Usage